farpras28/farpras28.github.io/about.md

 This website is based on [**Nayaabkhan**](http://nayaabkhan.me/)'s Jekyll theme and is hosted on GitHub.

-It's made mostly for fun only. :sweat_smile:
+It's made mostly for fun only.
 Thanks!